d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 Here, the weight matrix $\mathbf{W}_{hq} \in \mathbb{R}^{2h \times q}$ and the bias $\mathbf{b}_q \in \mathbb{R}^{1 \times q}$ are the model parameters of the output layer.
 In fact, the two directions can have different numbers of hidden units.

 ### Computational Cost and Applications

 One of the key features of a bidirectional RNN is that information from both ends of the sequence is used to estimate the output.
-That is, we use information from both future and past observations to predict the current one (a smoothing scenario).
-In the case of language models this is not quite what we want.
-After all, we do not have the luxury of knowing the next to next symbol when predicting the next one.
+That is, we use information from both future and past observations to predict the current one.
+In the case of next token prediction this is not quite what we want.
+After all, we do not have the luxury of knowing the next to next token when predicting the next one.
 Hence, if we were to use a bidirectional RNN naively we would not get a very good accuracy: during training we have past and future data to estimate the present.
-During test time we only have past data and thus poor accuracy (we will illustrate this in an experiment below).
+During test time we only have past data and thus poor accuracy.
+We will illustrate this in an experiment below.

 To add insult to injury, bidirectional RNNs are also exceedingly slow.
-The main reasons for this are that they require both a forward and a backward pass and that the backward pass is dependent on the outcomes of the forward propagation.
+The main reasons for this are that the forward propagation requires both forward and backward recursions in bidirectional layers and that the backpropagation is dependent on the outcomes of the forward propagation.
 Hence, gradients will have a very long dependency chain.

-In practice bidirectional layers are used very sparingly and only for a narrow set of applications, such as filling in missing words, annotating tokens (e.g., for named entity recognition), or encoding sequences wholesale as a step in a sequence processing pipeline (e.g., for machine translation).
-In short, handle with care!
+In practice bidirectional layers are used very sparingly and only for a narrow set of applications, such as filling in missing words, annotating tokens (e.g., for named entity recognition), and encoding sequences wholesale as a step in a sequence processing pipeline (e.g., for machine translation).
+In :numref:`sec_bert` and :numref:`sec_sentiment_rnn`,
+we will introduce how to use bidirectional RNNs to encode text sequences.

-## Training a Bidirectional RNN for the Wrong Application
+## Training a Bidirectional RNN for a Wrong Application

-If we were to ignore all advice regarding the fact that bidirectional LSTMs use past and future data and simply apply it to language models, we will get estimates with acceptable perplexity.
-Nonetheless, the ability of the model to predict future symbols is severely compromised as the example below illustrates.
+If we were to ignore all advice regarding the fact that bidirectional RNNs use past and future data and simply apply it to language models, we will get estimates with acceptable perplexity.
+Nonetheless, the ability of the model to predict future tokens is severely compromised as the experiment below illustrates.
 Despite reasonable perplexity, it only generates gibberish even after many iterations.
 We include the code below as a cautionary example against using them in the wrong context.

 ```{.python .input}
 from d2l import mxnet as d2l